Sea Level Rise

 The threat of sea-level rise has permeated the globe and cities are trying to redress the balance.
 Adapting to sea-level rise requires constant evaluation of protective systems and will remain a work in progress for centuries to come.

 In terms of Earth’s history, global sea-level rise is no new phenomenon but the increasing rate at which it rises is directly related to human activities.
-As we continue to emit greenhouse gases into the atmosphere, oceans have absorbed more than 90% of the heat from these gases.
+As we continue to emit greenhouse gases into the atmosphere, oceans have absorbed more than 90% of the heat from these gases, and its impacts are hard to ignore.
 2018 set a record for ocean heating and the global mean sea level is projected to rise 2 meters by 2100.
 There are several interactive flooding maps available online that offers accurate elevation data, allowing users to explore coastal flood risk and sea-level projections geographically.
 These maps highlight especially low-lying coastal cities around the world, from Boston and Manila to Shanghai and Singapore.

 In a bid to turn the tide on sea-level rise, a growing number of cities are stepping up to this climatic challenge by trying to lower its urban interference with the natural water cycle.
 As such, nature-based solutions such as green roofs, rain gardens, permeable pavements, and wetlands are favored.
 Of the myriad of mitigation strategies, here are 3 main approaches that most are undertaking,